-In addition to the public meetings, a public hearing was held December 2, 2008.
+In addition to the 2008 public meetings, a public hearing was held December 2, 2008.
 See Appendix 4.2.1 for a copy of the Public Notice.
 The purpose of the public hearing was to receive formal comments from the public about the content of the IOAP.
-Comments and questions received during the hearing were formally responded to in the Responsiveness Document included as an Appendix in Volume 1, Chapter 3.
-The Public Involvement component for the entire IOAP is discussed in full detail in Volume 1, Chapter 3.
+Comments and questions received during the hearing were formally responded to in the Responsiveness Document included in Volume 1, Chapter 3.
+The Public Involvement component for both the 2009 approved IOAP and the 2012 Modification are discussed in full detail in Volume 1, Chapter 3.